SMinott/Portfolio-JS/README.md

 Personal Portfolio:  Susan Minott

-Tis portfolio will be built using HTML, CSS(sass), & JavaScript.
+This portfolio was created using HTML, CSS(sass), & JavaScript.
+Styling is supplemented with fontawesome (https://fontawesome.com/) for all icons.